CalAcademy-Genomics/calacademy-genomics.github.io/resources/Buffer conversion calculator.md

 Be sure to give it a more helpful name than "Copy of BuffCalc V0.03."
 You may find it helpful to make a copy for each commonly used buffer in your lab.

 ### Step 2: Enter your buffer name (optional) and target volume.
 Currently, target volume must be expressed in mL; we may add L at a later date.
-If a buffer name is added, it will be included in the readout section.
+If a buffer name is added, it will be included in the "Recipe" section.

 ### Step 3: Enter your reagent information.
 Not all values are required for each reagent.
 Required values are in the table below; other values can be entered, but will not affect calculations.